slabstech/gaganyatri.com/_posts/poems/2018-12-19-the-special-one.md

 ---
 layout: page
-title: "The Path"
+title: "The Special One"
-excerpt: "Not all who wander are lost"
+excerpt: "Could have"
 categories: blog
 tags: [ thought ]
 image: